The Board of Governors

 The College comprises all permanent teachers who have completed their provisional period at the school, who have indicated their willingness to take on the College’s responsibilities and have been accepted by the College.

-The College also nominates up to three College members to the Management Team.
+The College also nominates two College members to the Management Team, in addition to the Education Facilitator.